wywyWang/CoachAI-Projects/ShuttleSet/README.md

 Paper: https://arxiv.org/abs/2306.04948

 ## Dataset Descriptions
 The field labels of ShuttleSet are mainly follow [the BLSR representaiton](https://dl.acm.org/doi/full/10.1145/3551391).
+ShuttleSet contains 104 sets, 3,685 rallies, and 36,492 strokes in 44 matches between 2018 and 2021 with 27 top-ranking men's singles and women's singles players.
 ### match.csv
 * video: lists the folder name in set/.
 * id: serial number of matches.